apache/tuscany-sca-cpp/sca/readme.txt

 Web Services EntryPoint
 =======================

-This document describes the use of the Web Service EntryPoint (WS EntryPoint) support in the Apache Tuscany SCA C++ runtime.
+This section of the document describes the use of the Web Service EntryPoint (WS EntryPoint) support in the Apache Tuscany SCA C++ runtime.

 The WS EntryPoint code is based on Apache Axis2C version 0.92 (http://ws.apache.org/axis2/c) and allows SCA components to be invoked via Web Service calls.

-WS EntryPoint currently supports Document Literal style Web Services only.
+WS EntryPoint currently supports Document/literal Wrapped style Web Services only.
 There are also restrictions about the parameter and return types of the operations in SCA components that can be exposed as Web Services, see below for more details.